4 more Wisconsin cities enact mask mandates; Tony Evers resists statewide order

 “Wisconsin needs a mask mandate,” tweeted Democratic state Sen. Chris Larson, of Milwaukee, the city with the highest number of COVID-19 cases and deaths in the state.

-Evers did issue a mandate earlier this month for state executive branch employees to wear masks while working in state buildings.
+Evers issued a mandate earlier this month for state executive branch employees to wear masks while working in state buildings.

 Republicans who control the Legislature, and who could vote to pass a statewide mask mandate, have shown little to no interest in doing that.
 Assembly Speaker Robin Vos and Senate Majority Leader Scott Fitzgerald have both spoken out against a statewide mask requirement.
 Fitzgerald has also insisted that employees of the Senate do not need to wear masks when at work in the Capitol.